davidteacmc/conveyor-belt/README.md

 This is the source code of aggregated segmentation algorithm of fish from conveyor belt videos.
 The implementation is developed in Visual C++ using OpenCV 2.4.3 library and tested on Windows 7 machines.

 For details of the algorithm, please refer to the following paper:
-M.-C. Chuang, J.-N. Hwang and C. S. Rose, "Aggregated segmentation of fish from conveyor belt video," ICASSP 2013.
+M.-C. Chuang, J.-N. Hwang and C. S. Rose, "Aggregated Segmentation of Fish from Conveyor Belt Videos," ICASSP 2013.

 ### Updates